viktiger/16_D3_HealthRisks/README.md

 (6) JSON

 ## **Observations:**
+From the CensusData there are a few correlations discovered of health risks between the following variables: Obesity, Smoking, Lack of Healthcare, Household Income, Age and Poverty Conditions.
+The scatter plot depicts the correlations in an interactive manner.

-Scatter plot depicting Healthcare vs. Poverty or Smokers vs. Age.
-Select an item in the dropdown menu and see the results.
+Select a variable on either of the axis and see the results.
 Hovering over each data point provides for further details.

 ## **Project Authors:**